huggingface/diffusers/docs/source/en/using-diffusers/lcm.md

 It is possible to generalize the LCM framework to use with [LoRA](../training/lora.md).
 It effectively eliminates the need to conduct expensive fine-tuning runs as LoRA training concerns just a few number of parameters compared to full fine-tuning.
 During inference, the [`LCMScheduler`] comes to the advantage as it enables very few-steps inference without compromising the quality.

+We recommend to disable `guidance_scale` by setting it 0.
+The model is trained to follow prompts accurately even without using guidance scale.
+You can however, still use guidance scale in which case we recommend using values between 1.0 and 2.0.

+##3 Te

 ```python
 from diffusers import DiffusionPipeline, LCMScheduler
 import torch